oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

   ## startinject
   - This command starts an overlay attack for a targeted application by opening up a window over other applications' windows.

-  - That occurs by executing **executeFakeApp** function, which in turn executes a start to the activity with shared preference **"app_inject"** with the value of the package name of the target application.
+  - That occurs by executing the **executeFakeApp** function, which in turn starts the activity and sets key **"app_inject"** of shared preference with the value of the package name of the target application.

     ![img]({{ '/assets/images/ermac_57.png' | relative_url }}){: .center-image }*(**The body of executeFakeApp function**)*